AVSheard/be-nc-news/README.md

 3. Paste the repo into the desired folder (Ctrl+alt+v), use the commands 'ls' and 'cd file_name' to navigate to the desired folder

-4. Make sure you have Visual Studio Code downloaded on your computer (or similar coding program)
+4. Make sure you have Visual Studio Code (VS code) downloaded on your computer (or similar coding program)

+5. When in the new file in the terminal run the command 'code .' to open the repo

+6. Open a new terminal in VS code and run the command 'npm install' to install everything needed to run repo

+7. Make a knexfile.js file as detailed below.
+After this step you will be able to run the repo by using the command 'npm run' in the projects terminal.
+You will need to send your own requests to as this repo only contains the backend.

 ### Making a knexfile.js